How Toys R Us did it

 In a move that was widely reported and closely monitored by their competitors, Toys R Us just announced that they would be offering Free Shipping on all purchases of $19 or more.
 That’s a 60% reduction from the prior $49 threshold and arguably one of the best offers customers will find this shopping season.
-How are they making that offer, and maybe more importantly, how can YOU offer free shipping without breaking your bank?
+How are they making that offer, and maybe more importantly, how can YOU offer free shipping without breaking the bank?

 In the press release announcing the offer a company representative said, “Based on current insights and a comprehensive review of the competitive landscape, we’ve decided to drastically lower our free shipping minimum, just in time for the holiday season.”